The H Collective: Project history

 In 2018, THC financed and produced the film Brightburn with Troll Court Entertainment, the company of James Gunn, one of the film's producers.
 With a release in 2019, Deadline Hollywood called Brightburn THC's "first global title".

-The first film to be produced under THC's 2019 partnership with Rakuten is Beast, based on a Black List script by Aaron W. Sala, which was acquired in March 2018 by THC in a mid-six figure deal.
+The first film that was planned under THC's 2019 partnership with Rakuten is Beast, based on a Black List script by Aaron W. Sala, which was acquired in March 2018 by THC in a mid-six figure deal.
 Morena Baccarin was cast in the starring role, and Espen Sandberg was hired to direct the film.
-Filming was planned to start in New Zealand in late March 2020, but due to concerns of the COVID-19 pandemic there, production was temporarily halted.
+Pre-production was planned in New Zealand in late March 2020, but due to concerns of the COVID-19 pandemic there, the preparation was halted.
+There have been no subsequent updates or announcements regarding the film's resumption.

+THC said in September 2023 that it was developing a sequel to Brightburn.
+In the following April, a producer of the first film, James Gunn, said a sequel was unlikely due to issues with rights.

 Filmography

 Projects in development by The H Collective include The Vineyard, Beast, The Remainders, and Shadow Song.